MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/index.md

 ms.topic: overview
 ms.service: O365-seccomp
 localization_priority: Normal
 search.appverid:
   - MET150
   - MOE150
 ms.collection:
   - M365-security-compliance
   - m365initiative-defender-office365
-description: "Security in Office 365, from EOP to Defender for Office 365 Plans 1 and 2, Standard vs. Strict security configurations, and more.
-Understand what you have, and how to secure your properties."
+description: Security in Office 365, from EOP to Defender for Office 365 Plans 1 and 2, Standard vs. Strict security configurations, and more.
+Understand what you have, and how to secure your properties. ms.technology: mdo ms.prod: m365-security
 ---

 # Office 365 Security overview